nasa/DdsJs/README.md

 3. A compiler that produces TypeScript ambient type definitions (i.e., a `.d.ts` file) according to the definitions present in an IDL file.

-The basic anatomy of a NodeJS project leveraging `dds-js-devkit` to produce a DDS interfacing add-on would include the following top-level items in addition to the standard NodeJS project content:
+The basic anatomy of a NodeJS project leveraging `dds-js` to produce a DDS interfacing add-on would include the following top-level items in addition to the standard NodeJS project content: